Import student and parent data

-Please pay careful attention to the "Constituent" numbers in relation to the model data.
+Please pay careful attention to the "Constituent" numbers (in the red box in the above screenshot) in relation to the model data.
 For example, "Spouse Name" is attached to Constituent #2 (Parent 1).
 Also note where the contact information points and how to point the Parent 2 email to Parent 2 (Constituent #3).

 Here are the key rules/defaults for the "Student".
 Please note that all rules are set from the "Last Name" mapping:

-You'll see that Contact Type has been set to "Dependent", which would be appropriate for young students.
+You'll see that Contact Type has been set to "Dependent", which is appropriate for young students.
 If you will be contacting your students directly, you may not want to alter the Contact Type.
 Also, we've highlighted how to copy the "Phone number" and "Street" from the columns related to "Parent 1".
-Not highlighted or shown are the setups to use the city, state, and zip code data from "Parent 1" for the "Student".
+Not highlighted or shown are the setups to use the city, state, and Zip code data from "Parent 1" for the "Student".

-Next we set the rule needed to ensure proper creation of the class affiliation with graduate year:
+Next we set the rule needed to ensure proper creation of the class affiliation graduation year: